OpenNebula/docs/source/open_cluster_deployment/firecracker_node_deployment/firecracker_driver.rst

 Firecracker Driver
 ================================================================================

-`Firecracker <https://firecracker-microvm.github.io/>`__ is a virtual machine monitor (VMM) that uses the Linux Kernel-based Virtual Machine (KVM) to create and manage microVMs.
-Firecracker has a minimalist design.
-It excludes unnecessary devices and guest functionality to reduce the memory footprint and attack surface area of each microVM.
-This improves security, decreases the startup time, and increases hardware utilization.

 Requirements
 ============

-Firecracker requires a Linux kernel >= 4.14 and KVM module.
+Firecracker requires a Linux kernel version >= 4.14 and the KVM kernel module.

-.. _fcmg_limitations:
+The specific information containing the supported platforms for Firecracker can be found in the `code repository <https://github.com/firecracker-microvm/firecracker#supported-platforms>`__.

 Considerations & Limitations
 ================================================================================